kyleoneill/EducationalMarkdowns/eve-online/exploration.md

 ## Sites

 The general gameplay loop of exploration is made up of scanning down sites, where a site is a pocket of space which contains enemies, loot, resources, or a wormhole.
+The goal can be multifaceted; generally exploration is done to make ISK, find other players to fight, or scanning down a path for allied ships.

 ### Combat
-A site filled with pirates which can contain valuable loot.
-Will typically need to be fought with a dedicated combat ship after being scanned down, and sometimes with assistance from other players.
+A site filled with pirates or sleepers which can contain valuable loot.
+They will typically need to be fought with a dedicated combat ship after being scanned down, and sometimes with assistance from other players.

 ### Gas
 A site filled with valuable gas.
 These sometimes spawn with enemies inside them, or powerful turrets.
 Empty gas sites will sometimes have enemies spawn 5-15 minutes after you begin mining, so keep an eye open for an NPC spawning on you.
+Gas must be mined with a dedicated gas module, normal mining lasers do not work.

 ### Wormholes
-Wormhole systems will always contain at least one wormhole, so you do not need to be afraid of becoming trapped as long as you have a scanner.
-More on wormholes in a little bit.
+Wormhole systems will always contain at least one wormhole, so you do not need to be afraid of being trapped as long as you have a scanner.
+More on wormholes below.

 ### Hacking
 There are two types of hacking sites, "data" and "relic" sites.
 Both sites tend to contain skill books and blueprint copies.
 Data sites also contain decryptors, data cores, and manufacturing materials.
 Relic sites contain salvage materials.

+These sites can contain almost nothing or materials worth a great deal of ISK.
+It's possible to make upwards of 100m ISK from a single wormhole data/relic site, if you get lucky.

 ### Is a Site Safe to Warp to?
 The presence of hostile NPCs is indicated by the name of the site.
+If you are unsure and want to warp to the site to check it out, warp in at 100km to be as far away from a hostile presence as possible.

+Generally, pirate data/relic sites in known space and C1, C2, or C3 wormholes do not contain hostile NPCs.
+Sleeper data/relic sites will contain enemies.
+Wormholes will never contain hostile NPCs, combat sites will contain enemies, and gas sites will sometimes contain NPCs.

 [Eve University has a page about this](https://wiki.eveuniversity.org/Relic_and_data_sites#Is_this_site_%22safe%22_to_warp_to?).

+**NOTE**: If you are warping with a stealth ship, warping to a gas cloud to check its safety will result in you getting uncloaked.
+Gas clouds are very spread out and, even when warping to the site at 100km, the cloud will be close enough to your ship to uncloak you.

 ## Modules